Look Beyond London: Running a business in Cardiff today

 He echoed Howorth’s thoughts that skilled young talent can appreciate having a city on the doorstep, with Cardiff retaining a high level of its students.

-Looking at potential for growth of business in Cardiff, Powell added: “In global terms, the proximity of Cardiff to Bristol and Bath presents a real opportunity to promote the ‘cities of the Severn’ to an international audience.
+Looking at the potential for growth of business in Cardiff, Powell added: “In global terms, the proximity of Cardiff to Bristol and Bath presents a real opportunity to promote the ‘cities of the Severn’ to an international audience.
 Of course, we want to retain our unique Welsh identity, but a critical mass comprising these major visitor attractions and business centres could create a real power base in the west that would make a compelling case for investment, and attract more young entrepreneurs.

 “Cardiff’s expected to grow faster than any other major UK city, but with a large number of homes planned, local authorities need to make sure the infrastructure keeps pace, so we don’t end up with some of the traffic issues a city like Dublin gets.”